 In a changelog published by the company today, OnePlus informed its users of the latest updates that are going to accompany OxygenOS 5.0.2.
-These new features include bug fixes and improvements, for quick settings, and Applied CPU security patch: CVE-2017-13218, a patch that relates to the Meltdown and Spectre side-channel attack flaws of CPUs globally.
+These new features include bug fixes and improvements for quick settings and an Applied CPU security patch: CVE-2017-13218, a patch that relates to the Meltdown and Spectre side-channel attack flaws of CPUs globally.

 Certain in-built apps like the launcher, weather, gallery, and file manager have been updated to versions 2.2, 2.0, 1.9, and 1.7.6.
 Picture-in-picture, Autofill, and Notification dots are among the core features of Android Oreo that have made their way into the OnePlus devices.

-So far as OnePlus 5 is concerned, the launcher, weather, gallery, and file manager apps have been updated in it too, along with an upgraded CPU security patch (CVE-2017-13218).
-The new version has also introduced ‘Face Recognition’ to OnePlus 5, which was rolled out in a Beta version previously.
+As far as the OnePlus 5 is concerned, the launcher, weather, gallery, and file manager apps have been updated in it, too, along with an upgraded CPU security patch (CVE-2017-13218).
+The new version has also introduced ‘Face Recognition’ to the OnePlus 5, which was previously rolled out in a Beta version.
 The camera app gets enhanced EIS to help in recording videos.

-Adam Krisko, Software PM and Developer Relations at OnePlus has said, “The OTA will reach a small percentage of users today, and we’ll begin a broader rollout in a few days.”
+Adam Krisko, Software PM and Developer Relations at OnePlus, said, “The OTA will reach a small percentage of users today, and we’ll begin a broader rollout in a few days.”

 OxygenOS Open Beta 3, received by OnePlus 5T earlier this week, introduced new navigation features similar to Apple’s iPhone X, including a pick-up gesture switcher for answering calls while removing the controversial Clipboard function.
 Open Beta 1 and Open Beta 2 for the OnePlus 5T were released earlier this month.